USEPA/power-profiler/prep/README.md

 *	New link to eGRID summary table
     * `egridSummaryTablesUrl: string`
 *	Updates to the following numerical constants:
-    *	CO2 lbs sequestered annually per urban tree planted and allowed to grow for 10 years
+    *	CO2 metric tons sequestered annually per urban tree planted and allowed to grow for 10 years
         *	`carbonSequesteredByTree: float`
-    *	CO2 lbs sequestered annually by one acre of average U.S. forest
+    *	CO2 metric tons sequestered annually by one acre of average U.S. forest
         *	`carbonSequesteredByYear: float`
-    *	Conversion Factor for carbon sequestered by one acre of forest preserved from conversion to cropland  in the year of conversion)
+    *	Conversion Factor for metric tons CO2/acre/year sequestered by one acre of forest preserved from conversion to cropland (in the year of conversion)
         *	`carbonSequesteredByAcre: float`
-    *	Average energy consumption kwh per square foot  per month for commercial calculations
+    *	Average energy consumption kwh per square foot  per **month** for commercial calculations
         *	`avgConsumptionSqft: float`
     * National total energy consumption for one year kwh (nationalAverage * 12)
         *   `nationalTotal: nationalAverage * 12`